Should Your Child See a Doctor?

 - Blockage results in middle ear fluid (called viral otitis).

 - If the fluid becomes infected (bacterial otitis), the fluid turns to pus.
 This causes the eardrum to bulge out and can cause a lot of pain.

 - Ear infections peak at age 6 months to 2 years.
 They are a common problem until age 8.

-When to Call Your Doctor
+When to Call for Ear Infection Questions

 - Your child looks or acts very sick